 - Will I be compensated for my costs if I win the objection?

-A Notice of Objection can be filed by completing a Notice of Objection form or by writing a letter to the Director, Objections and Appeals Branch.
+A Notice of Objection can be filed by completing a Notice of Objection form or by writing a letter to the Director, Advisory, Objections, Appeals and Services Branch.
 The letter should be signed by the owner of the business or an authorized employee of the company.
 If a representative is appointed, the taxpayer must provide written authorization.
-Although service by registered mail is recommended, a Notice of Objection may be sent by regular mail or facsimile transmission, or may be hand delivered to either the Objections and Appeals Branch or any other Ministry of Finance tax office.
+A Notice of Objection may be completed on-line, sent by registered or regular mail, facsimile transmission or may be hand delivered to either the Advisory, Objections, Appeals and Services Branch or any other Ministry of Finance tax office.

 The Notice of Objection must include:

 - the taxpayer's name

 - account or permit number

 - taxation statute under which the assessment or disallowance was issued

 - date and number of the assessment or disallowance

 - a clear description of each issue in dispute, fully setting out the facts and reasons for objecting to each issue.